 If you need more time to make a decision, we cannot garauntee the dog will still be available after this point and we may not be the right rescue for you.

 9 - Once you decide which dog you'd like to adopt then we will arrange a collection appointment for you later that same day and you will leave the centre for several hours to arrange everything you need for the dog such as food, crate, collar, ID tag, insurance etc. We will provide you with a helpful list so you don't forget anything.
 The dog will remain at the rescue centre with our staff member while you make preparations for them to live with you permanently.
 (There are supermarkets and a Pets At Home a short distance away - we will notify you of these).

 9a -Whilst you are away from the centre you will be sent your adoption contract electronically.
 This must be signed and returned to us before you return to collect your dog along with a bank transfer of the remaining adoption donation (less any fees already paid).
 You understand that the adoption must be finalised the day of the viewing and the dog is to be collected by you or the adoption is terminated, you lose all fees paid and the dog will be offered to other families.

-10 - We will arrange a further socially distanced meeting in our outdoor space at the centre at an agreed time so you can collect your adoptive dog.
+10 - We will arrange a meeting at the centre at an agreed time so you can collect your adoptive dog.
 We will also provide you with your rehoming pack and any other documents belonging to your adopted dog.